AlvitoJordan/alvitojordan-hacktiv8-react-assignment/README.md

+# Assignment 2 : Display Currency Rates
+Create React App for Project Currency Rate

+Install node module first using :
+### `npm install`

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`